Operator Prerequisites¶

 Hardware discovery adds:

-- BMC target list
+- BMC / iDRAC target list (OOB-network hosts, one per node)

 - BMC or iDRAC credential